A precolouring extension of Vizing's theorem: Abstract

 \section{Abstract}

-Fix a palette $\mathcal K$ of $\Delta+1$ colours, a graph with maximum degree $\Delta$, and a matching $M$ with minimum distance between edges at least $9$.
+Fix a palette $\mathcal K$ of $\Delta+1$ colours, a graph with maximum degree $\Delta$, and a subset $M$ of the edge set with minimum distance between edges at least $9$.
 If the edges of $M$ are arbitrarily precoloured from $\mathcal K$, then there is guaranteed to be a proper edge-colouring using only colours from $\mathcal K$ that extends the precolouring on $M$ to the entire graph.
-This extends a classic theorem of Vizing and, independently, Gupta.
-Moreover, it provides evidence towards a conjecture of Albertson and Moore (2001).
-We also show that the distance requirement can be lowered to $5$ when the graph contains no cycle of length $5$.
+This result is a first general precolouring extension form of Vizing's theorem, and it proves a conjecture of Albertson and Moore under a slightly stronger distance requirement.
+We also show that the condition on the distance can be lowered to $5$ when the graph contains no cycle of length $5$.